-Port Moody's infill housing rules are an example of a policy to support densification of some single-family neighbourhoods, to help meet the City's housing needs.
+Infill housing rules support densification in some single-family neighbourhoods to address housing needs.
+However, creating multiple units on a lot reduces plantable area, leaving less space for trees onsite.
 The diagram below illustrates how conversion of an eligible RS1 lot into two RS1-S (infill) lots under current policy reduces the effective plantable area from 38% to 26% of the total lot area.
-This does not account for other demands on outdoor lot area, like patios, lawns, gardens, and other purposes, so the true space available to trees in both zones is likely to be lower than reported.
+This does not account for other demands on outdoor lot area, like patios and underground utilities, so the true space available to trees in both zones is likely to be lower.
 On the left, two mature trees growing in the yard of the existing home will be removed to accommodate construction.
-If 2:1 replacement is pursued, the image on the right shows how the four replacement trees will nevertheless result in a short-term loss of canopy.
-Whether the replacement trees can grow to meet or exceed the size of the trees that were removed depends in part on the size of the site they have been planted into.
-This underscores why policy to retain trees as well as their growing space is an important part of planning for the City's future.
+Even with 2:1 replacement, the image on the right shows that the four replacement trees do not the instantly replace the canopy removed.
+Whether the replacement trees can grow to replace the canopy removed depends on their species and whether they have enough room to grow.
+Policies must address how to retain trees and, when that is not possible, how to provide adequate growing space for replacement trees on-site or on adjacent road right-of-ways to provide future canopy in proximity to new homes.